Pitch Prize: highest-scoring decks win direct investment from 3P Ventures. See how it works →

 A short-term debt instrument that converts into equity at a future funding round, typically used in early-stage fundraising.

 A convertible note is a short-term debt instrument used in early-stage fundraising that converts into equity at a future priced round.
-Like a SAFE, it allows a startup to raise capital without setting a valuation immediately — but unlike a SAFE, it is structured as debt with an interest rate and maturity date.
+Like a SAFE, it allows a startup to raise capital without setting a valuation immediately — but unlike a SAFE, it is structured as debt with an interest rate and a maturity date.
+The debt structure gives investors stronger legal protections in default scenarios but adds complexity for founders.

 Convertible notes typically carry an interest rate of 4–8% per year and a maturity date of 12–24 months.
-If a priced round doesn't occur before maturity, the note may be repaid in cash or extended — a potential source of founder-investor friction.
+If a priced round doesn't occur before maturity, the note may be repaid in cash, extended by mutual agreement, or converted into equity at a default valuation specified in the note's terms.
+The maturity scenario is a potential source of founder-investor friction: a company that hasn't raised a priced round by the maturity date may not have the cash to repay, putting founders in a difficult negotiating position with their earliest investors.

 Like SAFEs, convertible notes usually include a valuation cap and/or a discount rate that rewards early investors when the note converts.
-The accrued interest also converts to equity at the next round.
+The accrued interest also converts to equity at the next round, effectively giving investors a small bonus on top of their original principal.
+A $250K note at 6% interest converting after 18 months adds about $22,500 of accrued interest to the conversion balance — a meaningful number when multiplied across the note holders.

 See how your deck scores on all investor criteria